Olympus E-M10 III vs Panasonic G9

-The Olympus OM-D E-M10 Mark III and the Panasonic Lumix DC-G9 are two digital cameras that were officially introduced, respectively, in August 2017 and November 2017.
+The Olympus OM-D E-M10 Mark III and the Panasonic Lumix DC-G9 are two digital cameras that were revealed to the public, respectively, in August 2017 and November 2017.
 Both the E-M10 III and the G9 are mirrorless interchangeable lens cameras that are equipped with a Four Thirds sensor.
-The Olympus has a resolution of 15.9 megapixel, whereas the Panasonic provides 20.2 MP.
+The Olympus has a resolution of 15.9 megapixels, whereas the Panasonic provides 20.2 MP.

 If the front view area (width x height) of the cameras is taken as an aggregate measure of their size, the Panasonic G9 is notably larger (30 percent) than the Olympus E-M10 III.
 Moreover, the G9 is substantially heavier (60 percent) than the E-M10 III.
 It is noteworthy in this context that the G9 is splash and dust-proof, while the E-M10 III does not feature any corresponding weather-sealing.